Research

 Design novel catalysis

-Current experimental collaborations: Yasuhiro Ohki (Kyoto), Pedro J. Perez (Huelva), Masaharu Nakamura (Kyoto).
+Current collaborations: Yasuhiro Ohki (Kyoto), Pedro J. Perez (Huelva), Masaharu Nakamura (Kyoto).